styled-components/s-c.sh/README.md

 npm run shorten https://styled-components.com/docs d # s-c.sh/d will redirect to the docs now
 ```

-Note that you need to have **write access to the repository** to make this happen.
+> Note that you need to have **write access to the repository** for this to work.
 If that is not the case, you'll need to fork the repo first and push to your fork before submitting a PR.

 ## How does it work?